 - 300W x 2 bridged, 4 ohm stable

-…enough to power a fantastic sounding, high-volume custom system for nearly everyone.
+Plenty enough to power a fantastic sounding, high-volume system for nearly everyone!

-5. Planet Audio Anarchy AC1200.4 – Good cheap power when you’re strapped for cash
+5. Planet Audio Anarchy AC1200.4 – 4 channels of good sounding budget power

-Let’s face it, some of simply don’t have a lot of money to spend on a car amp.
-That’s ok, it’s understandable.
+Let’s face it, some of us simply don’t have a lot of money to spend on a car amp.
+That’s ok – it’s understandable.
 Believe me, I’ve been there too!

-The Planet Audio is also sold as Boss and other brands with minor cosmetic differences, and overall have pretty good reviews as well.
+The Planet Audio is also sold as Boss and other brands with minor cosmetic differences, and overall all versions of it have pretty good reviews as well.